-The plan to reduce crashes in the above mentioned categories was to increase the number of inspections for each group.
-This increase would be accomplished by having roadside inspectors concentrate a portion of their effort on each of the categories.
-The categories described were defined by data fields collected from A&I online.
-The latest A&I data shows that Rhode Island saw a 6% reduction in the number of crashes, and is in line with the national average for the Configuration - Single Unit Truck, 2 axle, 6 tires category and a 3% reduction in the number of crashes, and is in line with the national average for the Cargo Body Type - Dump
+The plan to reduce crashes in the above mentioned vehicle configurations is to increase the number of inspections for each configuration.
+This increase would be accomplished by having roadside inspectors concentrate a portion of their effort on each of the vehicle configurations.
+The vehicle configurations described were defined by data fields collected from A&I online.
+The latest A&I data shows that Rhode Island saw a reduction in the number of crashes, and is in line with the national average.
+Single Unit Truck, 2 axle, 6 tires vehicle configurations crashes are still slightly higher than the national average by 4%.
+Single Unit Truck, 3+ axles vehicle configurations is only 13% higher than the national average which is dramatically lower than CY 2021 where Rhode Island was 87% higher.